Nukesor/blog/content/telegram-file-ids/index.md

 Holy shit!
 That's a lot...
 After looking at some timestamps, I discovered that this was going on for months already, without anyone noticing (or anyone reporting).

-But as already mentioned, the old data was still there, it only needed to be merged with the new one.
+But as already mentioned, the old data was still there, it just needed to be merged with the new one.
-Since calling the `bot.get_file()` function with the old file id would yield the new one, I now had a way to map my old data to the new one:
+Since calling the `bot.get_file()` function with the old file id would yield the new id, I now had a way to map my old data to the new one.

+The code looks something like this:

 ```
 # Sometimes file ids in telegram seem to randomly change